-- a) Overseeing risk management at the Company, balancing risks and rewards while ensuring that management has in place policies, processes and procedures designed to identify and effectively measure, manage and mitigate the principal risks of the Company's business. - b) Reviewing the systems implemented by management to manage the Company's risk and approve the Company's risk appetite. - c) Reviewing and approving significant policies and practices that ensure compliance with applicable regulatory, corporate, securities and other legal requirements. - d) Reviewing the principal risks of the Company's business and the appropriateness of the systems put in place to measure, manage and mitigate these risks.
+- a) Overseeing risk management at the Company, balancing risks and rewards while ensuring that management has in place policies, processes and procedures designed to identify and effectively measure, manage and mitigate the principal risks of the Company's business. - b) Approve the Company's risk appetite. - c) Reviewing and approving significant policies and practices that ensure compliance with applicable regulatory, corporate, securities and other legal requirements. - d) Reviewing the principal risks of the Company's business and the appropriateness of the systems put in place to measure, manage and mitigate these risks.